PyrApple/io_export_catt/readme.md

 - open the Overlays pop-over in the 3D View Overlays pop-over (top right of the 3D view)
 - look for the label Developer and tick the check box ``Indices``

 To track down those faces catt reports as non-planar in blender, use these indices and a .geo file exported with the option "Merge Objects" disabled, as enabling this option messes with face ids during export.
+Note that Blender starts indexing from 0, catt from 1, the face IDs exported as part of the face names in the master.geo file follow blender indexing.

 ### Weird face normal inversion during export